 Being a blogger means I, of all people, value wonderful content shared by other awesome bloggers.
-As the last section explained, there is a lot to learn especially on the SEO side of things.
+As the last section explained, there is a lot to learn especially on the SEO and technical content marketing side of things.

 For this reason, I’ve found myself going back to these blogs (below) to deepen certain areas of my technical know-how.
 Bookmark the following homepages now and remember to study them down the line when necessary.

 Better still, follow my tutorial on how to start a blog properly which provides a solid foundation on everything, including initial on-site SEO which you can then build on going forward (with resources like these).

 I also visit them for fresh motivation from time to time, especially if I’ve just pulled an all-nighter and am still wrestling with a troublesome blog post!

 Blog inspiration is how it usually starts for most people.
 Maybe you fancy a design blog to release your creative side, or a lifestyle blog to provide compelling insights from your personal experiences.
 It can be on any topic that people are interested in as long as there is real feeling running through it.

 For example, my wife recently decided to start a photography blog due to a renewed enthusiasm for her camera.
 She wants to share her insights on a wide variety of topics; most importantly though, the soul of the blog is about overcoming the busy nature of everyday life to reconnect with a lost hobby.